Bondagers in Berwickshire and Roxburghshire

 [photo shows bondagers and hinds in Lowick, Northumberland from thebondagers.com]

-9 thoughts to “Bondagers in Berwickshire and Roxburghshire”
+9 thoughts on “Bondagers in Berwickshire and Roxburghshire”

 1. As the son of a bondager I very much appreciated looking through your website I found it most enjoyable.
 My mother was I think a bondager for her father at Berrington farm near Ancroft Berwick-upon-Tweed Don’t think she was one for my father though a hind at mardon near Branxton where I was born may 1937 I know that she did not seem to think much of the position as she was reluctant to talk about it one thing I do know is that she hates working in the summer months as it gave her a tan hence the bonnet’s !